estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - We can use useTransition and wrap the state update and the async call, creating an Action.
 - An action is a function called in a transition, meaning we have a specific term for this type of lower priority behavior.
 - All the updates execute once the entire transition is done, keeping them in sync.
+- Let's say something else happens as a result of this promise, let's actually replace this with router push.
+Add a single param string.
+The way the nextjs router works, is the params don't update until the new page is ready.
+Now, we are tracking our transition state to the new page with the new params.
 - Remove optimistic update.
 Notice the problem, this is what we fixed.
 Let's replace it with useOptimistic.
 - UseOptimistic let's us manage optimistic updates more easily, and works along side Actions.
 It takes in state to show when no action is pending, and update function, and the optimistic state and trigger.
 - Within a transition, we can create a temporary optimistic update.
 This state shows for as long as it runs, and when its done, reverts to the passed value.
 Meaning if this passed value is updated, it can seamlessly transition to the new value.

 ## RouterSelect expose action

-- Let's say something else happens as a result of this promise, let's actually replace this with router push.
-Add a single param string.
 - Let's rename this to RouterSelect since we want to reuse this functionality for a specific component.
 Typical reusable use case we encounter in nextjs app router.
 - Replace with better param string to maintain existing params.
 - To make this component reusable and customizable, we want to expose a way to execute this synced outdate from the outside.
 What we can do is expose an action prop, a function called within the transition.